Madame-Aehm/CAB-Project-4-Spikes/spike19/notes.md

 - **Node.js** is an environment that can run JavaScript outside a browser.
 This means the developer can continue to write in JavaScript, even for back-end programming.
 [This](https://kinsta.com/knowledgebase/what-is-node-js/) page gives a good summary.

 - **Express.js** is a framework designed to build APIs.
 On it's own, Node.js does not know how to perform serving files, handling requests, and handling HTTP methods, so this is where Express.js comes in.
-Express is to Node as React is to JavaScript!
+Express is to Node, as React is to JavaScript!
 [This](https://kinsta.com/knowledgebase/what-is-express-js/) page gives a good summary.

 - **MongoDB** is a document database, it stores data in JSON-like documents.
 We will use it to hold the data we previously saved in Firebase.